Former Bonyad Mostazafan exec’s network of “do-gooders” includes embezzlers and sex traffickers

 He is involved with various nanotechnology companies, funds, oil and gas companies, and EIKO-linked tech companies such as Borhan Mobin Development Management Co.
 He is also a board member of Mostafa Science and Technology Bonyad.

-- Seyyed Mahamoud Reza Sajjadi aka Reza Sajjadi – CEO, Board Member
+- Seyyed Mahmoud Reza Sajjadi aka Reza Sajjadi – CEO, Board Member

 He is on the board of companies like Tadbir Research Management Consultants (EIKO), Saba Mihan (Nat.
 Ret.
 Fund), and Mostafa Science and Technology Bonyad.
 Since 2007, Sajjadi has been on the board of the Iran Foreign Investment Company (IFIC), according to his now archived biography on the Iranian Embassy in Moscow’s website.